-Full course details of VCE studies, VET and VCAL can be obtained from the Victorian Curriculum and Assessment Authority (VCAA) website at www.vcaa.vic.edu.au
+Full course details of VCE and VCE VM Pathways can be obtained from the Victorian Curriculum and Assessment Authority (VCAA) website at www.vcaa.vic.edu.au

 Choosing appropriate subjects is important and does require careful consideration.
 Students are strongly encouraged to take advantage of the support available.
-Pastoral Group Teachers, Year Level Coordinators and the Head of Senior School also play a significant role in the counselling of students.
-They are able to advise them on the suitability of subjects as well as make recommendations for Special Entry Units or Higher Study options.
+Home Group Mentors, Year Learning Leaders and the VCE Learning Leader also play a significant role in the counselling of students.
+They can advise them on the suitability of subjects, as well as make recommendations for Special Entry Units, Accelerated and/or Higher Study options.
 Alternatively, they will be able to direct students to appropriate staff, such as the Careers Counsellor.